 Upper lip lines

 Accordion lines (cheek lines)

-You will begin to see results within 8-12 weeks of your treatment.
-These results will continue to improve over the next 2–6 months as new collagen is produced.
+Patients typically see results within 8-12 weeks of the treatment, and they will continue to improve in the following 2-6 months as the collagen is produced.

 Results often last for between 6-12 months, but this depends on several factors and differs between patients.
 At Face to Face Medical we recommend that patients return after 6 months for a follow-up treatment to maintain the tightening effects.

 To arrange a consultation for a mono thread treatment, Melbourne residents can simply contact Face to Face Medical today.

 To Learn More About Our Mono Thread Treatments, Melbourne Residents Can Contact Our Staff

 Because a topical anaesthetic is used in all mono thread treatments, patients will experience minimal during the procedure.
 However, the areas that have been treated may be tender for a few days after the procedure and can last up to 2 weeks.

 Other common side effects include bruising and swelling, as well as the appearance of inflammatory papules or ‘lines’ which are often seen in areas of thicker skin.

 Uncommon side effects may include post inflammatory hyperpigmentation, infection, puncture site scarring or a bleeding episode during or after the treatment.
 If an accumulation of blood (haematoma) occurs after treatment, then a simple procedure may be needed to drain the blood (haematoma).